(Not recommended; use

 clock function.
 Set the output format so that floating-point values display with up to five digits.

 c = 1×6 2022 8 31 3 6 35.858

 The sixth element of the date vector output (seconds) is accurate to several digits beyond the decimal point.

 To round to integer display format, use the

-To test whether the current date and time occur during Daylight Saving Time (DST), use the second output of the
+To determine if the current date and time occur during daylight saving time (DST), use the second output of the

 c occurs during DST, and